Cornelius Cardew

-Cornelius Cardew (7 May 1936 – 13 December 1981) was an English experimental music composer, and founder (with Howard Skempton and Michael Parsons) of the Scratch Orchestra, an experimental performing ensemble.
-He later rejected experimental music, explaining why he had "discontinued composing in an avantgarde idiom" in his own programme notes to his Piano Album 1973.
+Cornelius Cardew (7 May 1936 – 13 December 1981) was an English contemporary composer, and founder (with Howard Skempton and Michael Parsons) of the Scratch Orchestra, an experimental performing ensemble.
+He later rejected experimental and avant-garde music in favor of activity as a writer and pamphleteer in the Revolutionary Communist Party, declaring he had "discontinued composing in an avant-garde idiom" in his notes to his Piano Album 1973.

 Biography

-Cardew was born in Winchcombe, Gloucestershire.
-He was the second of three sons whose parents were both artists—his father was the potter Michael Cardew.
+Cardew was born on 7 May 1936, in Winchcombe, Gloucestershire.
+He was the second of three sons whose parents were both artists—his father was potter Michael Cardew.
 The family moved to Wenford Bridge Pottery in Cornwall a few years after his birth where he was first nurtured as a chorister at Canterbury Cathedral, and later at The King's School, Canterbury which had evacuated to the Carlyon Bay Hotel for the war.
 His musical career thus began as a chorister.
 From 1953 to 1957, Cardew studied piano, cello, and composition at the Royal Academy of Music in London.